 Empower/Trust Teachers for Classroom Discipline, Reduce Administrivia

 Compensating the teachers above the other local jurisdictions is important but that alone won’t help.
-System’s refusal to pay differentially contributes to middle school gym teacher having same pay as high school physics teacher.
+System’s refusal to pay higher wages to teachers of certain subjects that are in short supply contributes to many schools not being able to offer advanced level classes in such subjects.
 We need to better-compensate the best we have than hire more, enforce performance standards for pay increases, stop overemphasizing reading/math test scores at the expense of real instruction, stop using teachers as tools for social engineering and allow them to be expert instructors in their chosen disciplines.

 I oppose burdening teachers with excessive testing and reporting, mandatory continuing education, and fads imposed by administrators trying to justify their existence.
 Teachers are the architects for our future, and only competent and trustworthy should be hired for such important roles.
 Once hired, they should be trusted and empowered to take on the most challenging task of educating and to enforce discipline in their classrooms.

 Mandate US History Education from K to 12